 S. No. Basis LLP Partnership firm 1.
-Regulating Act The Limited Liability Partnership The Indian Partnership Act, 1.
-Act, 2008 1932 2.
+Regulating Act The Limited Liability Partnership Act, 2008 The Indian Partnership Act, 1932 2.
 Body corporate It is a body corporate.
 It is not a body corporate.
-3. Separate legal entity It is a legal entity separate It is a group of persons with ٥. from its members. no separate legal entity 4.
-Creation It is created by a legal process It is created by an agreement called registration under the between the partners.
-LLP Act, 2008.
+3. Separate legal entity It is a legal entity separate from its members.
+It is a group of persons with no separate legal entity 4.
+Creation It is created by a legal process called registration under the LLP Act, 2008.
+It is created by an agreement between the partners.

 Registration Registration is mandatory.
 Registration is voluntary.
-5. LLP can sue and be sued in its Only the registered partnership firm own name. can sue the third parties Perpetual The death, insanity, The death, insanity, 6. succession retirement or insolvency of retirement or insolvency of the partner(s) does not affect the partner(s) may affect its 0. its existence of LLP.
+5. LLP can sue and be sued in its Only the registered partnership firm own name. can sue the third parties Perpetual The death, insanity, The death, insanity, succession retirement or insolvency of retirement or insolvency of 6. the partner(s) does not affect the partner(s) may affect its 0. its existence of LLP.
 Members existence.
 It has no perpetual may join or leave but its Succession. existence continues forever.
 Name Name of the LLP to contain No guidelines. the partners 7. the word limited liability can have any name as per partners (LLP) as suffix. their choice.
 Liability Liability of each partner Liability of each partner is 8. limited to the extent to agreed unlimited.
 It can be extended 0. contribution except in case of upto the personal assets of willful fraud. the partners.
 Mutual agency Each partner can bind the Each partner can bind 9.
 LLP by his own acts but not the firm as well as other the other partners. partners by his own acts.
 Designated At least two designated There is no provision for 10. partners partners and atleast one of such partners under the 10. them shall be resident in Partnership Act, 1932.
 India.
-11. Common seal It may have its common seal There is no such concept in as its official signatures.
+11. Common seal It may have its common seal There is no such concept in · · · as its official signatures.
 Partnership.
-Legal compliance's Only designated partners All partners are responsible 12. are responsible for all the for all the compliances and compliances and penalties penalties under the Act. under this Act.
-LLP is required to file: Partnership firm is not documents Annual statement of accounts required to file any annual 13.
+Legal compliance's Only designated partners All partners are responsible 12. are responsible for all the for all the compliances and 10. compliances and penalties penalties under the Act. under this Act.
+Annual filing of 1 Partnership firm is not documents Annual statement of accounts required to file any annual 13.
 Statement of solvency document with the registrar Annual return with the of firms. registration of LLP every year.
-Foreign Foreign nationals can become Foreign nationals cannot 14. partnership a partner in a LLP. become a partner in a 26 partnership firm.
-15. Minor as partner Minor cannot be admitted to Minor can be admitted to the the benefits of LLP. benefits of the partnership with the prior consent of the existing partners.
+Foreign Foreign nationals can become Foreign nationals cannot 14. partnership a partner in a LLP. become a partner in a partnership firm.
+Minor as partner Minor cannot be admitted to Minor can be admitted to the 15. the benefits of LLP. benefits of the partnership 15. with the prior consent of the existing partners.